Carter Hanson, Professor

 College of Arts and Sciences 224

 Carter Hanson joined the Valparaiso English Department in 1999.
 From 2005 to 2007 he served as the Resident Director of VU's international study center in Cambridge, England, and in 2010 he directed VU's study abroad program in Hangzhou, China.
-Coming up, Professor Hanson will be directing VU's study abroad program in Reutlingen, Germany from 2015-2017.
+Currently, Professor Hanson is directing VU's study abroad program in Reutlingen, Germany from 2015-2017.

 Professor Hanson teaches courses on the English Novel and Nineteenth-Century British literature, Canadian fiction, Young Adult literature, Utopian and Dystopian literature, and Children's literature.
 He also enjoys teaching general education classes such as Core and the Christ College Freshman Program.
 In addition to these literary topics, Professor Hanson teaches a graduate course on the history of electronic dance music.

 Professor Hanson’s main areas of research expertise are Nineteenth-Century English literature, Canadian literature, and Utopian Studies.
 He was appointed as University Research Professor in 2004-05 and in 2013-14.
 He co-founded the Midwest Conference on Utopian Studies, which was held at VU in 2012 and 2015.
 In the classroom, Professor Hanson tries to help students fully explore individual texts through discussion, as well as to establish the important connections between texts, history and culture.
 Some of his favorite books and authors are Lord Jim, by Joseph Conrad, The Englishman’s Boy, by Guy Vanderhaeghe, The Giver, by Lois Lowry, and Winnie-the-Pooh, by A.A.
 Milne.

 Professor Hanson's interest in Canadian literature began when he started researching the history and literature of nineteenth-century English emigration to Canada.
 He has published articles on this topic in journals like Canadian Literature and The American Review of Canadian Studies, and his book Emigration, Nation, Vocation: The Literature of English Emigration to Canada, 1825-1900 was published in 2009 by Michigan State University Press.
-On Utopian literature he has written the articles "The Utopian Function of Memory in Lois Lowry's The Giver," published in the journal Extrapolation, and "Memory's Offspring and Utopian Ambiguity in Ursula K. Le Guin's 'The Day Before the Revolution' and The Dispossessed," published in Science Fiction Studies, and "Pop Goes Utopia: An Examination of Utopianism in Recent Electronic Dance Pop," will be published in the journal Utopian Studies.
+On Utopian literature he has written the articles "The Utopian Function of Memory in Lois Lowry's The Giver," published in Extrapolation, "Memory's Offspring and Utopian Ambiguity in Ursula K. Le Guin's 'The Day Before the Revolution' and The Dispossessed," published in Science Fiction Studies, and "Pop Goes Utopia: An Examination of Utopianism in Recent Electronic Dance Pop," published in the journal Utopian Studies.
 His most recent article, "Postmodernism, and Human Remembering versus Digital Memory in M. T. Anderson's Feed," was published in Children's Literature Association Quarterly.